DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-05-removing-the-ability-to-delete-a-referral.md

 - we do not have any evidence that it’s needed
 - we do not want to distract users with something that they’re unlikely to need

-After launch, we’ll monitor how often users request their referral to be deleted.
+After launch, we’ll monitor how often users request their referral to be deleted.aa